dcmi/dc-srap/profile/srap-profile.md

 Subproperty of: Date http://purl.org/dc/terms/date

 Recommended practice is to provide this date only if there is no reasonable doubt that the resource is missing; that is, there may be one or more copies left but they cannot be found.
 Criteria for making the decision that the resource is missing may be developed locally.
 A SRAP record with date missing should have sufficient metadata to serve as a temporary tombstone of the resource.

+Date missing may be used when e.g. a printed copy (item) of a resource has disappeared and its current location is unknown for the time being.

 ### Editor